Quick Links

 -

-2024 | Research Report - Seattle Office of Labor Standards
+2024 | Research Brief - Seattle Office of Labor Standards

 Examining the App-Based Workers Minimum Pay Ordinance

 One of the most active and fastest-growing local labor standards agencies, OLS became a standalone office in 2017 after originating as a division in the Seattle Office of Civil Rights.
 Cities such as New York, Chicago, and San Francisco have similar agencies dedicated to protecting and enforcing workers’ rights, but the practice of having a labor standards office is not widespread.
 Despite this, a growing number of localities are putting effort into protecting workers, including progressive cities in conservative states such as Durham and Houston, who have both created worker boards.
 Local labor standards offices, worker boards, and the creation of new and necessary rights for workers through legislation are all ways that local governments advance worker rights.
-Read the full report here.
+Read the full research brief here.

 -